what is an elopement?

 4. the ceremony - sharing your vows in a magical location

-5. photos with each other + loved ones (most of my couples tell me they are camera shy and I promise you I can magically make that disappear!)
+5. photos with each other + your people (most of my couples tell me they are camera shy and I promise you I can magically make that disappear!)

 6. the celebration - popping a bottle of champagne, making a toast, sharing a picnic on a mountain top, roasting marshmallows by a fire…anything